 However, these symptoms and signs are not specific and generally do not occur until hypertension has reached a stage where it can prove to be life threatening.

-Since there are no particular warning signs or symptoms of hypertension, it is best to consult a doctor or general physician, so that he or she can measure your blood pressure and let you know if you suffer from this condition.
+Since there are no particular warning signs or symptoms of hypertension, it is best to visit a heart specialist or visit a general physician, so that he or she can measure your blood pressure and let you know if you suffer from this condition.

 You should get your blood pressure assessed regularly with a doctor’s appointment, so that you come to know if it is high or not.
 It should be a minimum of once in two years after you turn 18 years old.And, when you are aged 40 years or older or are between 18 to 39 years old and have a high risk of hypertension, then you must get altace online.